terra-money/docs/docs/learn/protocol.md

 When a user redelegates staked Luna from one validator to another, the validator receiving the staked Luna is barred from making further redelegation transactions for 21 days.
 This requirement only applies to the wallet that made the redelegation transaction.
 :::

-### Rewards
+## Rewards

-The Terra protocol incentivizes validators and delegators with staking rewards from gas fees.
+The Terra protocol incentivizes validators and delegators with staking rewards from gas fees and inflation rewards:

 - [Gas](./fees.md#gas): Compute fees added on to each transaction to avoid spamming.
 Validators set minimum gas prices and reject transactions that have implied gas prices below this threshold.

+- [Inflation rewards](../develop/module-specifications/spec-mint.md): Every block, new Luna is minted and released to validators and delegators as staking rewards.
+The rate for the minting of this new Luna is fixed at 7% per year.

 For more information on fees, visit the [fee page](fees.md).

-At the end of every block, transaction fees are distributed to each validator and their delegators proportional to their staked amount.
+At the end of every block, transaction fees and inflation rewards are distributed to each validator and their delegators proportional to their staked amount.
 Validators can keep a portion of rewards to pay for their services.
 This portion is called commission.
 The rest of the rewards are distributed to delegators according to their staked amounts.

 ### Slashing